French national domain in the Holy Land

-The French National Domain in the Holy Land is a French territory located in Eastern Jerusalem.
+The French National Domain in the Holy Land is a set of French state properties located in Eastern Jerusalem.
 This area unites possessions that belonged to the French empire beginning in the 19th century.

 This domain is managed and administered by the Consulate General of France in Jerusalem.

 Description

 The domain brings together four possessions in Jerusalem that belonged to the French historically.